Code4Blessings/Coding-Challenge-Ransom-Note/README.md

 Given the words in the magazine and the words in the ransom note, print Yes if he can replicate his ransom note exactly using whole words from the magazine; otherwise, print No.

 For example, the note is "Attack at dawn".
 The magazine contains only "attack at dawn".
 The magazine has all the right words, but there's a case mismatch.
-The answer is .
+The answer is No.

 Function Description

 Complete the checkMagazine function in the editor below.
-It must print  if the note can be formed using the magazine, or .
+It must print Yes if the note can be formed using the magazine, or No.

 checkMagazine has the following parameters: